519984307/coincoin/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start geekcashd` and to enable for system startup run `systemctl enable geekcashd`
+To test, run `systemctl start coincoind` and to enable for system startup run `systemctl enable coincoind`

 4b) OpenRC

-Rename geekcashd.openrc to geekcashd and drop it in /etc/init.d.
+Rename coincoind.openrc to coincoind and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/geekcashd start` and configure it to run on startup with `rc-update add geekcashd`
+Test it with `/etc/init.d/coincoind start` and configure it to run on startup with `rc-update add coincoind`

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop geekcashd.conf in /etc/init.
-Test by running `service geekcashd start` it will automatically start on reboot.
+Drop coincoind.conf in /etc/init.
+Test by running `service coincoind start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they